Azasakhe/Netflix/FAQ.md

 Netflix provide all 2.0 audio tracks at same bitrate quality so there is no difference between format type (DolbyDigital, AAC).
 Then to get 2.0 traces only, go to in the `Expert` add-on settings, and turn off `Enable Dolby Digital Plus`.

-### When you resume a previous playback it don't keep the language of your choice
+### When you resume a previous playback it do not keep the language of your choice

 On Kodi 18.x is a known bug, the Kodi 18.x framework does not allow to fix this problem.
 Then can't be solved in any way.
 If you prefer you can try to disable `Remember audio / subtitle preferences` in the addon Playback settings,